 Corporate Tax Lawyers in Lakewood

-In Lakewood, California, a "corporation" is defined as a legal entity that's separate from its owners.
-Therefore, from a legal standpoint, the owner of a corporation and the corporation itself are not the same "person."
+In Lakewood, Colorado, a "corporation" is defined as a legal entity that's separate from its owners.
+Thus, from a legal standpoint, the owner of a corporation and the corporation itself are not the same "person."

 This rule is called "corporate personhood."
-Basically, under the law of California, corporations are, in many ways, the same as individual human beings.
-Therefore, corporations have some of the same legal rights and obligations as actual people.
+Basically, under the law of Colorado, corporations are, in many ways, the same as individual human beings.
+Thus, corporations have some of the same legal rights and obligations as actual people.

 Under the federal tax system, and the tax laws of some states, corporate income is taxed at a different rate from the income of individuals.
 For example, the top federal income tax rate for corporations is 35%, compared with 33% for individuals.
 The highest tax rate applies to corporations making more than .3 million per year.
 The lowest corporate tax rate is 15%, applying to those corporations that make less than ,000 per year.

-Whatever a company's legal tax rate is, all corporations in Lakewood, California must pay the taxes assessed against them.
-If they don't, they can be made to pay very massive fines - normally much larger than their original tax bill.
+Whatever a company's legal tax rate is, all corporations in Lakewood, Colorado must pay the taxes assessed against them.
+If they don't, they can be made to pay very considerable fines - typically much larger than their original tax bill.

-How Can a Lakewood, California Corporate Tax Lawyer Help?
+How Can a Lakewood, Colorado Corporate Tax Lawyer Help?

 Most very large corporations have tax attorneys and accountants on staff, as full-time employees, who help them stay in compliance with all applicable state and federal income tax laws.